Big-Life-Lab/PHES-ODM/metadata.md

 ## Sample (Sample.csv) <span id="Sample"><span>

-The sample is an amount of water taken from a site which is then analysed by a lab.
+The sample is an amount of water taken from a site which is then analyzed by a lab.

 -   **sampleID**: (Primary Key) Unique identification for sample.
 Suggest siteID-date-sample, or siteID-.